 I know a few people who are dropping out of medical school because of this health care bill and I think that’s a stupid idea.
 Doctors are still going to make a lot of money, and the highest paid doctors are all in private practice anyway.posted over 4 years ago

 i agree with everything you said, and i like to point out that if you are becoming a doctor solely for the money, then good riddance.posted over 4 years ago

-^agreed. my doctor at home is a lovely woman who has refused to take my checks before. she is personally invested in her patients and treats them like family.posted over 3 years ago
+^agreed. my doctor at home is a lovely woman who has refused to take my checks before. she is personally invested in her patients and treats them like family.posted about 4 years ago

 as great as it may sound, it’s not.

 you think you’re gonna get quality healthcare? think again. sure, the reform can guarantee healthcare for everyone, but by no means is it going to be great. they’ll have to serve a ton of people constantly, which means a waiting game for you. and your sick grandparents? say goodbye, they’re not wasting resources to keep old and ill people alive. not trying to be brutal, but it’s the truth.